 “To maintain the aggressive 17-month schedule, the team reviewed and analyzed different cladding systems.
 After the options were analyzed and priced during predesign, the team decided to utilize a precast system.
 That information determined the material choices for schematic design and drove the development of the precast wall panels.
 The precast panels went through many design iterations to maximize the opening sizes, minimize the weight, and optimize the thickness to achieve a rich depth in the facade.
 To help drive the decision-making process, two mockup panels were produced and tested.
 One was a full-length panel, long-term tested at the precast yard over the winter for durability.
 The second was a complete panel with windows and insulation, built for constructability review.”

 Key Design Challenges

-The panels had to be large in scale for economy, but punched window openings left little room for reinforcing 14 inches of concrete top and bottom and 22 inches wide vertical legs by eight inches thick with beveled punch openings.
-Top, bottom and side ribs all had unique sections that made reinforcement design a challenge.
-Stripping, handling, and erection of these unique pieces required a finite element analysis to ensure stresses were limited to prevent any cracking.
+The panels had to be large in scale for economy, however the large punched window openings left little room for reinforcing 14” of concrete top and bottom and 22” wide vertical legs by 8” thick with beveled punch openings.
 The panel also had to meet a weight limit for the tower crane.